Grav CMS vs WordPress for small business websites

 WordPress

-WordPress features a rich visual editor utilising blocks (Gutenberg), which makes it (allegedly) user-friendly for those who prefer a WYSIWYG (What You See Is What You Get) format.
+WordPress features a clunky visual editor utilising blocks (Gutenberg), which makes it (allegedly) user-friendly for those who prefer a WYSIWYG (What You See Is What You Get) format.
 It offers extensive plugins that enhance editing capabilities.
 Gutenberg has a learning curve however, and it’s easy to make a mess of the content.

 Performance